GrayHut/Git_practice/README.md

 # Git_practice
-Interaction with Git and GitHub CLI with ALX
+Interaction with Git and GitHub CLI